Author: Lois Ehlert

 Genre/Theme/Style: Counting 1-10, simple math, fish, nature, and underwater fun.

-always on my shelf.
-I have used it to teach basic math concepts, big and small,
+Why 5 Roars?
+I love this book!
+It can be used to teach basic math concepts, big and small,

-colors, sizes and shapes, and incorporated it into theme units like water, eyes, or nature.
+colors, sizes, and shapes, and incorporated into theme units like water, eyes, or nature.
 It works well at keeping the reader's attention.

-The only thing I disliked about it was the easily torn book pages from children putting their fingers in the cutouts.
-I solved that by purchasing it as a board book.
+The only thing I would remind readers is that the pages can be easily torn from children putting their fingers in the cutouts.
+That can be easily solved by purchasing it as a board book.
 The board book is a nice solution and a great way to save a few bucks.

 Critical Analysis: The interesting artwork, vivid color selection, and surprise

-cutouts for kids to find, keep younger readers learning without the book
+cutouts for kids to find will keep younger readers learning without the book

 feeling like work.